AndresSern/holbertonschool-higher_level_programming/0x0E-SQL_more_queries/README.md

 ### 9-full_creation.sql

-*TWrite a script that creates a table second_table in the database hbtn_0c_0 in your MySQL server and add multiples rows.*
+*Write a script that creates a table second_table in the database hbtn_0c_0 in your MySQL server and add multiples rows.*

 1.  second_table description:
     - id INT